John Henry Newman

 Wikipedia

 John Henry Newman (21 February 1801 – 11 August 1890) was an English Catholic theologian, academic, philosopher, historian, writer, and poet.
-He was previously an Anglican priest and after his conversion became a cardinal.
-He was an important and controversial figure in the religious history of England in the 19th century and was known nationally by the mid-1830s.
-He was canonised as a Catholic saint in 2019.
-He was a member of the Oratory of St. Philip Neri.
+He was an important figure in the religious history of England in the 19th century.

-In 1845, Newman resigned his teaching post at Oxford University, and, joined by some but not all of his followers, officially left the Church of England and was received into the Catholic Church.
+In 1845, Newman resigned his teaching post at Oxford and officially left the Church of England and was received into the Catholic Church.
 He was quickly ordained as a priest and continued as an influential religious leader, based in Birmingham.
 In 1879, he was created a cardinal by Pope Leo XIII in recognition of his services to the cause of the Catholic Church in England.
 He was instrumental in the founding of the Catholic University of Ireland in 1854, which later became University College Dublin.

 Relationships